bunnylushington/timeclock/README.md

 Provide a simple punch-in and -out clock for tasks and associated report generation.

+> Please note: this package makes heavy use of v29.1 features,
+> specifically vtables and the integrated sqlite.
+It will not
+> function on previous versions.

 ## Rationale

 While org-mode's clock functionality is useful, I wanted something